BrainCoTech/stark-serialport-example/python/README.md

 - Python 3.0 or later
 - Mac 10.15 or later
 - Windows 10 build 10.0.15063 or later
-- Linux Ubnutu 20.0 lts
+- Linux Ubuntu 20.04 LTS

 ## Usage